This budget Southern African Safari explores some of the best game parks in South Africa, as well as visiting the

 An affordable accommodated adventure from Johannesburg to Durban - ideal for nature lovers and wildlife enthusiasts!

 Leaving the OR Tambo lodge, we drive through to the Nelspruit Airport (KMIA), arriving between 12h00 and 13h00.
 From KMIA you will travel with your tour group in an air-conditioned minibus to Kruger Park.
 We travel northeast through the open grasslands of the Mpumalanga Highveld, before descending the mountainous Drakensberg Escarpment.
-Continuing into the flat savannah region of the Lowveld we pause for lunch (own expense).
-After our lunch stop we drive to the Kruger National Park and make our way to Berg-en-Dal Rest Camp, located inside the game park.
+Continuing into the flat savannah region of the Lowveld we head to Kruger National Park and make our way to Berg-en-Dal Rest Camp, located inside the game park.

-Arriving at Berg-en-Dal camp in the early afternoon there is time to settle in at our air-conditioned chalets, before embarking on our first rewarding game viewing drive in Kruger!
+Arriving at Berg-en-Dal between 15h00 and 16h00 we embark on our first rewarding game viewing drive in Kruger!

 We set off in our open-sided safari vehicle that provides the best visibility of the bush and its inhabitants.
 All game drives on this tour are conducted in open 4x4 safari vehicles, adapted for game viewing in the African wilderness.